 Virus definition updates, or antivirus DAT files, from antivirus vendors usually present no more than a blip on an enterprise network's screen.
-However, making sure your enterprise is prepared
+However, making sure your enterprise is prepared for such an incident is critical because buggy DAT files can wreak havoc on computers and system operations.

 In fact, that very scenario played out in many IT departments just recently.
 During the week of April 19th, a bad DAT file update from McAfee Inc. caused Windows XP Service Pack 3 (SP3) systems to crash and reboot repeatedly.
 Apparently McAfee blamed the update problem on a bad DAT file that inadvertently quarantined a critical Windows process called svchost.exe.